Budget cuts pare real-time monitoring of volcanoesMay 14, 2013 @ 12:46 am

 The Alaska Volcano Observatory can no longer seismically monitor five volcanoes with real-time equipment to detect imminent eruptions.
 Such equipment is especially important in helping pilots receive up-to-the-minute warnings about spewing ash that can cause engine failures and other problems.

-Alaska has 52 active volcanoes, with many of them located on the Aleutians Islands along international air routes between Europe, North America and Asia.
+Alaska has 52 active volcanoes, many of them located on the Aleutians Islands along international air routes between Europe, North America and Asia.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)